Preparations underway for additional school resource officers

-Simpson Fiscal Court authorized the Simpson County Sheriff’s Office to purchase equipment for four additional school resource officers at its July 19 meeting.
+Simpson Fiscal Court during its July 19 meeting authorized the Simpson County Sheriff’s Office to buy equipment for four additional school resource officers.

 The sheriff’s office coordinates the school resource officer program in the local school system.

-The Simpson County Board of Education authorized four additional resource officers, which along with the existing resource officer, will place one officer in each school.
+The Simpson County Board of Education authorized four additional resource officers, which along with the existing resource officer will place one in each school.

-Sheriff Jere D. Hopson said the school system is creating the funding for the additional resource officers through sources such as donations from the public and or from local governments.
+Sheriff Jere D. Hopson said the school system is using funding for the additional resource officers through sources such as public donations and from local governments.

 (0) comments